fpedd/ees-pees/website/website.md

 * Apply a PPO1 trained on the *Fakegym* on our *WbtGymGrid*.
 * Automatically train in our *WbtGym*.

-**Not attained goals**:
+Before this project, we all did not have a lot of exposure to reinforcement learning.
+Therefore, we might have started a bit too optimistic and have not **not attained** the following goals:
 * Successfully train a PPO1 in continuous randomized world.
 Compared to grid based worlds, the training in continuous environments takes a substantially larger amount of time and requires good hardware.
 For example, testing a small tweak in the reward function can take a night to evaluate.
 We are convinced that with more time and experiments, this problem is solvable with our infrastructure.
-* The subsequent goals such as incorporating sensor noise to make the communication even more realistic were not attained as they would have complicated the continuous training process even more.
+* The subsequent and optional goals such as incorporating sensor noise to make the communication even more realistic or adding a second robot were not attained as they would have complicated the continuous training process even more.

 ### Lessons learned
 <!-- What did you learn from the project?
 What decisions would you have made differently from your current perspective? -->